MAD - MIA

 MIA

 For a quick trip to downtown Miami, take the Metrorail's Orange Line from MIA.
-It’s fast and affordable.
+It takes about 15 minutes and is a cost-effective option.

 Read more about MIAby Stefanie Waldek